The Men of Sherwood Forest

 Men of Sherwood Forest is a 1954 British historical adventure film directed by Val Guest and starring Don Taylor, Reginald Beckwith, Eileen Moore, Douglas Wilmer, John Van Eyssen and David King-Wood.
 The film follows the exploits of Robin Hood and his Merry Men.
 It was written by Allan MacKinnon and the score was by Doreen Carwithen.
-This was Hammer's first color feature, and Michael Carreras was so pleased with it, he filmed Break in the Circle in color as his next project.
-Hammer followed it up with two other Robin Hood films later on.
-Filming began in May 1954, the film was trade shown on Oct.
-27, 1954, and released in UK on Dec.
-6, 1954.
+This was Hammer's first colour feature, and Michael Carreras was so pleased with it, he filmed Break in the Circle in colour as his next project.
+Filming began in May 1954, the film was trade shown on 27 October and went on UK general release on 6 December 1954.
+Hammer followed it up with three other Robin Hood films: Sword of Sherwood Forest (1960), A Challenge for Robin Hood (1967) and Wolfshead: The Legend of Robin Hood (1973).

 Plot

 In 1194, on his return from the Third Crusade, Richard the Lionheart is taken prisoner in Germany.
 Disguised as a troubadour, Robin Hood builds a plan to rescue him from this tight spot but is captured.
 His Merry Men then have to fulfil a double mission: find Robin Hood and save the King.